KNBN: History

+Forum ownership

-On August 14, 2024, it was announced KNBN (and KWBH-LD) would be sold to Fargo, North Dakota–based Forum Communications Company, which owns former sister station KSFL-TV in Sioux Falls.
+On August 14, 2024, it was announced KNBN and KWBH-LD would be sold to Fargo, North Dakota–based Forum Communications Company.
+Forum had the year before acquired KSFL-TV in Sioux Falls.
 The sale was completed on October 2.

-News operation

-KNBN presently broadcasts 16 hours of locally produced newscasts each week (with three hours each weekday and a half-hour each on Saturdays and Sundays).
+Bill Marcil Jr., president of Forum Communications, described KNBN as the company's "missing puzzle piece" for total broadcast coverage of the Dakotas.

+A subchannel of KNBN assumed the CBS affiliation for western and central North Dakota from KCLO-TV (channel 15) on August 1, 2026.
+KNBN was one of two Forum-owned stations receiving CBS from Nexstar Media Group–owned stations in their markets.

 Technical information

 Subchannels

-The signals of KNBN and KWBH-LD are multiplexed: